karimhamdanali/karimhamdanali.github.io/index.md

 Few static analyses make their way to the real-world due to the unrealistic assumptions that they make.
 My primary research interest is to develop and evaluate various program analysis techniques that can be used in practice.
 In particular, I am interested in researching the following areas:

-* partial program analysis
+* library code summaries
 * scalable and precise points-to/call graph analyses
 * usability of static analysis tools
+* crypto APIs misuse
 * JIT compiler optimizations
-* secure software engineering
-* GPU/FPGA program analysis and optimizations

 ## Current Projects ##
 {% include filteredposts.html %}